 The Library welcomes opportunities to advance our Digital Scholarship.
 Our areas of contribution include content, technology, infrastructure, partnership and the practice-based expertise in our team.

 The Legislation collection of the James Hardiman Library is available to all NUI Galway students and staff.
 We hold and/or provide access to Irish, UK, European legislation.
+Legislation, along with caselaw, is a primary source of Irish law.

 The print legislation collection is located on the podium floor of the Library and is accessible during Library opening times.
 Print legislation volumes may not be borrowed.